iit-technology-ambit/Syphus/README.md

 ## Setting up DB Migrations

-#### First Time With Flask-Migrate
+### First Time With Flask-Migrate

-If this is the first time that flask-migrate is being installed or run alongside existing database, use the following command to create a head stamp in your database:
+If this is the first time that flask-migrate is being installed or run alongside existing database, use the following command to create a head stamp in your database:<br>
 `python manage.py db stamp head`

-#### Applying Schema Update On Existing Database
+### Applying Schema Update On Existing Database

-It is recommeneded to perform Database upgrades, whenever database schema is updated, using the below commands:
+It is recommeneded to perform Database upgrades, whenever database schema is updated, using the below commands:<br>
-`python manage.py db stamp head`
+`python manage.py db upgrade`

-#### Removing Last Schema Update On Existing Database
+### Removing Last Schema Update On Existing Database

-Remove the last database update using the below commands:
+Remove the last database update using the below commands:<br>
-`python manage.py db stamp head`
+`python manage.py db downgrade`

-#### Updating Schema
+### Updating Schema

-Whenever a database model's schema is update, run the following command to generate migrations for it.
+Whenever a database model's schema is update, run the following command to generate migrations for it.<br>
-`python manage.py db stamp head`
+`python manage.py db migrate`